Continual Low-Rank Adapters for LLM-based Generative Recommender Systems: Experiments

-Incremental datasets are much smaller than the pretraining set $\mathcal{D}_1$ (see Appendix~\ref{app:experimental_setup}), making performance sensitive to learning rate.
-Figure~\ref{fig:lr2} shows results for single evolving LoRA with varying learning rates on incremental data.
-Using the pretraining rate (0.001; lr*=1.0) performs worse than not learning new data, likely due to overfitting.
-The best performance occurs with lr*=0.05–0.1, which aligns with the relative block size $|\mathcal{D}_t| / |\mathcal{D}_1| \approx 0.1$.
+Incremental blocks are much smaller than the pretraining set $\mathcal{D}_1$ (see Appendix~\ref{app:experimental_setup}), making performance sensitive to the learning rate.
+Figure~\ref{fig:lr2} reports results for Single Evolving LoRA under different learning rates on incremental blocks.
+Using the pretraining rate (0.0002; $\texttt{lr*=}1.0$) performs worse than not updating on new data, likely due to overfitting.
+The best performance is achieved with $\texttt{lr*=}0.05$ or $\texttt{lr*=}0.1$, which aligns with the relative block size $|\mathcal{D}_t|/|\mathcal{D}_1|\approx 0.1$.
 This suggests that learning rates for incremental blocks should be scaled with respect to data size.